LucaHermann/Camagru/README.md

 Php, html, css only no frameworks.

-Front finished soon need to do the best part.... back-end now❣️.
+Front finished do the best part.... back-end now❣️.
 BDD finished 📚❣️